Roma2Lug-Projects/Registration-Form/README.md

 		~# service apache2 restart

-- Now you should navigate typing http://localhost/
+- Now you should navigate typing http://localhost/ or https://localhost/

+- Optionally change the Apache default self-signed certificates with new ones:

+		~# openssl req -new -x509 -days 365 -nodes -out /etc/ssl/certs/apache-django.pem -keyout /etc/ssl/private/apache-django.key

+  and then change the paths of these files in */etc/apache2/sites-available/apache-django.conf* file you previously copied.
+In particular change **SSLCertificateFile** and **SSLCertificateKeyFile** directives.

 ## Client